 Subpart P is optional for Very Small Quantity Generators (VSQG’s).

-Healthcare facilities and reverse distributors are required to notify DEP using the 8700-12 FL Florida Notification of Regulated Waste Activity form that they are operating under 40 CFR Part 266 Subpart P [266.502].
+Healthcare facilities and reverse distributors are required to notify DEP using the 8700-12 federal form that they are operating under 40 CFR Part 266 Subpart P [266.502].

 All healthcare facilities and reverse distributors are required to document training programs for employees who handle hazardous waste pharmaceuticals, comply with accumulation standards and labeling requirements, submit reports, and maintain records related to the management of hazardous waste pharmaceuticals.

 Pharmaceutical waste generated by various types of medical facilities can be a difficult waste stream to manage.
 Not only does your facility need to comply with all applicable hazardous and solid waste regulations, they must also comply with any overlapping regulations from:

 Proper disposal of pharmaceutical waste is an emerging issue nationally as low-levels of various pharmaceutical compounds have been found in waterways across the country.
 This online group provides a national dialogue to organize, discuss and track ideas, projects, grants, and other issues.
 Participants are primarily from various government agencies, but others are welcome to join.

 Mail Back Programs Through Retailers and Disposal Products

 Some retailers sell mail back products for unwanted medicines.
 These are suitable for household use as long as you follow package directions.
 There are also products available to mix with medications so they can be disposed in the trash.
 They are also designed for use by homeowners.

 None of these products are suitable for disposal of hazardous waste pharmaceuticals from a business like a medical facility or pharmacy.
 DEP does not regulate any of these products.